 When a partition is restored from backup, the system automatically attempts to import the event association records for the partition.
-The . json file must be restored to the correct directory structure when the event association records are restored.
-If these files are not restored, the event association records are not imported, but the partitions are restored without this information.
+The .json file must be restored to the correct directory structure when the event association records are restored.
+If these files are not restored, the event association records are restored without this information.
 The event association records for the partitions are not available.